 The name on the registration/ticket doesn't match the attendee.
 Is that okay?

-Unfortunately, no. Because each participant must have accepted the waiver, the name on the registration must match the attendee name.
+Unfortunately, no. SInce each participant must accept the waiver (including parental acceptances), the name on the registration must match the Registrant's Name.

 When & Where

 Yu-Ai Kai Japanese American Community Senior Service, a nonprofit senior center located in historic Japantown San Jose, is committed to serving seniors with an array of activities, programs, and services.

 We offer a well-balanced senior day care program, a nutritious lunch service, social services, and a variety of classes, activities and trips for seniors, designed around our Healthy Aging Initiative.